motiv-labs/janus/docs/plugins/rate_limit.md

 # Rate Limiting

 Rate limit how many HTTP requests a developer can make in a given period of seconds, minutes, hours, days, months or years.
-If the API has no authentication layer, the Client IP address will be used, otherwise the Consumer will be used if an authentication plugin has been configured.

 ## Configuration